Showing 5 posts

 7 minutes)

 Or: A review of the LG G Watch.
 Right before the Christmas holidays, I was gifted an LG G Watch Black Titan, a relatively simple smartwatch that sports the new Android Wear operating system: After over a month of daily use, I am now comfortable about writing about my impressions.
 But, before doing that, let me set this review in the right context.
-Context-setting Sometime last summer, the continuous interruptions from my phone ended up irritating me significantly.

 February 5, 2015